-This full-year course is designed to introduce 9th-grade students to composition and literature with emphasis on understanding a variety of texts, including fiction and non-fiction.
+This full-year course is designed for sophomores to continue developing skills for more advanced composition and literature with emphasis on understanding a variety of texts, including fiction and nonfiction.
 Students will be assessed according to mastery of the Common Core State Standards in Reading, Writing, Speaking, and Listening.